WilsonManzanoSanz/VideoPager/README.md

 ## Notes

-This applications was not finished and it´s in alpha mode, although is working on the testing videopager devices and its purpose pretends to be commercial.
+This applications was not finished and it´s in alpha mode, although is working on the testing videopager devices.